FAQ: Online Format

 What can I do to improve my student's penmanship if all the work is done on the computer?

-If you would like your student to do more penmanship work have the student do the projects on paper for the handwriting practice and then type the work into the curriculum project page.
+In the elementary and middle school curriculum, students will have quite a few worksheets that will be handwritten and then scanned in to the curriculum.
+If you would like your student to do more penmanship work have the student do the assignments and projects on paper for the handwriting practice and then type the work into the curriculum page.

 Does my student need advanced typing skills to be successful?